karneh/mediationmonitor.github.io/index.md

   <figcaption>Figure 45345 FFT of 3, 6, and 12s sub-sample, respectively, with varying breathrate [0.3-0.1] Hz and 1 Hz heart rate</figcaption>
 </figure>

+Figure XXXXX shows that longer samples yield more detailed and accurate frequency domain plot.
+In the longest sample, we can see a clear peak near 1 Hz, whereas the shorter samples do not show this peak.
+This indicates that while splitting the data will allow us to see different frequencies over time, samples must long enough to result in a useful frequency domain plot.

-__*Increase Frequency Resolution in Transformed signal*__
+__Increase Frequency Resolution in Transformed signal__

-As we shown in Figure (TOP FIGURE WITH HUGE N VALUE) sometimes using a larger *N* parameter in Matlab’s fft can help us understand the frequency plot of our signal.
+As we shown in Figure (TOP FIGURE WITH HUGE N VALUE) sometimes using a larger *N* parameter in MATLAB’s FFT can help us understand the frequency domain plot of our signal in certain cases.

 We were especially interested if this strategy would help us when the frequency content in a signal is changing.
-The simulated and chunked data was examined with and without filtering to see if it yielded better results.
-The filtering was done by band pass filter in which the amplitude of all frequencies that were not a possible heart rate (CITE THIS) or breath rate (CITE THIS) were divided by ten.
+The chunked simulated data was examined with and without filtering to see if it yielded better results.
+The filtering was done by band pass filter, where the amplitude of all frequencies that were not a potential heart rate or breath rate were divided by ten.

 <figure>
   <div style="display:flex; justify-content:center;">